 - Guide 1: How to Remove Svchost.exe.exe Malware from Windows.

-- Guide 2: Get rid of Svchost.exe.exe Malware from Mac OS X.
+- Guide 2: Get rid of Svchost.exe.exe Malware on Mac OS X.

-- Guide 3: Remove Svchost.exe.exe Malware from Google Chrome.
+- Guide 3: Remove Svchost.exe.exe Malware in Google Chrome.

 - Guide 4: Erase Svchost.exe.exe Malware from Mozilla Firefox.